Snaplex logs

 metrics_logs.json As the status of the monitor process initializes, events and errors are written to this log during boot up.

-monitor.log The main log for tracking the monitoring application.
+monitor.log The main log for tracking the monitoring the application.

 monitor_error.json Verbose error messages are written to this log, such as the stack traces.